Who is a follower of Messiah?

 Be Respectful of Others

-Another very essential characteristic for followers of Messiah is to be respectful of others, and especially to those who are our authorities.
+Another very essential characteristic for followers of Messiah is to be respectful and courteous of others, and especially to those who are our authorities.

 Respectful behaviour is so necessary as a follower of Messiah because it is a very intimate characteristic of the Holy Spirit.